mndk0076/mndk0076.github.io/README.md

 =========================

 ### 3.1.7 Scanning QR Codes
 You can generate your own QR Codes ---> [here](http://www.qr-code-generator.com/), or any other website of your choosing.
-If you are using a service thats allows you to set the pixel count of the QR code, we recommend setting it to the minimum as it's faster and can be handled by webcams with lower resolution.
+If you are using a service that allows you to set the pixel count of the QR code, we recommend setting it to the minimum as it's faster and can be handled by webcams with lower resolution.

 #### Now we install the zbar library to scan QR codes.
-Follow these step below:
+Follow these steps below:
 1. Type **sudo apt-get install zbar-tools** on the terminal
 2. Use **ls /dev/video*/** to find your video source
 3. Test by scanning a QR code by typing **zbarcam /dev/video#** on the terminal.
 (Note: the pound sign "#" is not literal value, it's supposed to represent the number that step 2 returns returns).

 Your webcam should now be working so go ahead and scan a QR code.
-You should now see the value of QR Code on the terminal saying preceeded by the string "QR Code:".
+You should now see the value of QR Code on the terminal saying preceded by the string "QR Code:".
 You can scan as many QR codes as you'd like.
 Use **Ctrl+C** to exit the program.

 The QR Code scanner has been implemented.

 Nope.
 You're still not done yet.
-You need to add the caplibity to blink the L.E.D as well as save the results into a file for external use (ex: storing information into a database).
+You need to add the capability to blink the L.E.D as well as save the results into a file for external use (ex: storing information into a database).
 Keep reading to find out how you add these.

-#### Run the follwing code to Scan QR Codes to implement the QR code scanner
+#### Run the following code to Scan QR Codes to implement the QR code scanner
 | Shell Script | Python Blink | greenLight.c |
 |---|---|---|
 |[scanqr.sh](https://raw.githubusercontent.com/ssehra/ssehra.github.io/master/Build%20Log%20Files/scanqr.sh)|[alertLight.py](https://raw.githubusercontent.com/ssehra/ssehra.github.io/master/Build%20Log%20Files/alertLight.py)|[greenLight.c](https://raw.githubusercontent.com/ssehra/ssehra.github.io/master/Build%20Log%20Files/greenLight.c)